justicephysics/humanos2.0/earn-more-burn-more.md

 | **The 9.99%** | 9.99% | The e^m ↔ b^m cycle.
 Earn more.
 Burn more.
 Professional burnout.
 The golden cage. |
 | **The 0.01%** | ~0.01% | The feudal lords.
 The extractors.
 The owners of the printing press and the narrow gates. |

-The Virtual Nalanda speaks directly to the 99.99%.
+The Justice Physics Nalanda speaks directly to the 99.99%.
 To the 90%, it says: *"Your poverty is manufactured.
 Here is the blueprint to stop the manufacturing."* To the 9.99%, it says: *"Your burnout is engineered.
 Here is the blueprint to exit the cycle."*

 ---